-Now, years later, we have more capital at our disposal, and we choose to invest some of it to work with coaches.
+Now, years later, I keep that in mind.
+Granted, we have more capital at our disposal, so we choose to invest some of it to work with coaches.

 When I read Scaling Up by Verne Harnish, I knew how big an effect this business model could have at IMPACT.
 I also knew, from my EOS experience, that we’d get the most out of it if we hired experts to guide us through it.